IUD’s, Mirena, Kyleena, Skyla and Paragard

 IUD removal: Dr. Fleming will use forceps to grasp the device’s strings and gently pull.
 The device’s arms will fold upward as it’s withdrawn from the uterus.
 This is usually very quick and well tolerated.
 Light bleeding and mild cramping are common during removal.
 Rarely, removal can be more complicated.

-Please see Dr. Fleming for consultation to determine which IUD will be best for you based on your concerns and preferences, as well as your medical history.
+Please see Dr. Fleming near Boston, MA for a consultation to determine which IUD will be best for you based on your concerns and preferences, as well as your medical history.
 She will check your blood pressure, your weight and review your medical history and medications you’re taking and together will choose a method that is best for you.

 Conveniently located at Playhouse Square at the corner of Forest Street and Washington Street in Wellesley, MA.